This post was updated in July 2018 (originally written in 2011).

-Artsupport also has some good and clear tax advice for artists and arts organisations in their Arts Guide to Philanthropic Gifts and Tax: The Dry Stuff which clearly articulates the difference between gifts and sponsorships and how to calculate which part of an event/fundraiser entry is tax deductible.
+Artsupport also had some good and clear tax advice for artists and arts organisations in their Arts Guide to Philanthropic Gifts and Tax: The Dry Stuff which clearly articulates the difference between gifts and sponsorships and how to calculate which part of an event/fundraiser entry is tax deductible.
 I use the guide quite often – and it is also applicable to non-arts tax queries in relation to fundraising.

-I can’t omit the Director of Artsupport Australia, Louise Walsh, who has worked unceasingly to promote the arts to the philanthropy sector, and develop relationships with trusts, foundations and smaller funds, keeping the arts on their radar, and stressing the importance of their support.
+I can’t omit the Director of Artsupport Australia, Louise Walsh, who worked unceasingly to promote the arts to the philanthropy sector, and develop relationships with trusts, foundations and smaller funds, keeping the arts on their radar, and stressing the importance of their support.

 Artsupport was rolled into the merger of Australia Business Arts Foundation into Creative Partnerships Australia in 2014.
 Unfortunately the focus on developing the capacity of arts fundraisers has not continued in the new structure.